espinosajuanma/maryzender-web/website/content/publications/15-corisantis.md

   endPage: 416
 image: "/assets/publications/15.
 Corisantis.jpg"
 doi: "10.1016/j.jcz.2024.11.002"
+taxaNames:
+  - corisantis
 highlights:
   - "The new high Andean rove beetle genus ***Corisantis*** is described."
   - "Nine new species are described and five are transferred to the new genus."
   - "Phylogeny recovers ***Corisantis*** as sister to the genus ***Leptopeltoides***."
-  - "The South American Transition Zone is identified as the center of origin"
+  - "The South American Transition Zone is identified as the center of origin."
 ---

 #### Introduction